BakiAbdullah/BakiAbdullah/README.md

 ![React Developer ](https://i.ibb.co/GtgRVT2/my-banner.png)
-# Hi there 👋, I'm Baki
+# Hi there 👋, I'm Baki Abdullah
 ### A passionate Web Developer from Bangladesh

-I really enjoy learning different technologies and frameworks, And I like React.
+I enjoy learning different technologies and frameworks, And I like React.
 I also enjoy designing UI.

 ## Skills and Experience
 * ⚛ React